ank266/discordbot/README.md

 ## Usage
 - Run the commands $commands for all commands, $ecommands for bot editing commands, $vcommands for the voice call speech commands for more insight on the commands.
 - Or visit the general_commands/qol.py file and scroll to the commands functions for help with the commands.
+## License
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.
+## Contribution Guidelines
+If you have any suggestions or want to address any issues that you encounter, please open an issue to do so.
+If you have any changes so add than please take appropriate actions (fork the project and create a new branch, etc.) and open a pull request to do so.
+## Contact
+For any questions or feedback, please reach out via anuragkhare97@gmail.com or open an issue on Github.